codeceptjs/CodeceptJS/docs/helpers/Puppeteer.md

 This helper should be configured in codecept.json or codecept.conf.js

 -   `url`: base url of website to be tested
--   `show`: (optional, default: false) - show Google Chrome window for debug.
+-   `show`:  - show Google Chrome window for debug.
--   `restart`: (optional, default: true) - restart browser between tests.
+-   `restart`:  - restart browser between tests.
--   `disableScreenshots`: (optional, default: false)  - don't save screenshot on failure.
+-   `disableScreenshots`:   - don't save screenshot on failure.
--   `fullPageScreenshots` (optional, default: false) - make full page screenshots on failure.
+-   `fullPageScreenshots`  - make full page screenshots on failure.
--   `uniqueScreenshotNames`: (optional, default: false)  - option to prevent screenshot override if you have scenarios with the same name in different suites.
+-   `uniqueScreenshotNames`:   - option to prevent screenshot override if you have scenarios with the same name in different suites.
--   `keepBrowserState`: (optional, default: false) - keep browser state between tests when `restart` is set to false.
+-   `keepBrowserState`:  - keep browser state between tests when `restart` is set to false.
--   `keepCookies`: (optional, default: false) - keep cookies between tests when `restart` is set to false.
+-   `keepCookies`:  - keep cookies between tests when `restart` is set to false.
 -   `waitForAction`: (optional) how long to wait after click, doubleClick or PressKey actions in ms. Default: 100.
--   `waitForNavigation`: (optional, default: 'load').
+-   `waitForNavigation`: .
 When to consider navigation succeeded.
 Possible options: `load`, `domcontentloaded`, `networkidle0`, `networkidle2`.
 See [Puppeteer API][2].
 Array values are accepted as well.
--   `getPageTimeout` (optional, default: '0') config option to set maximum navigation time in milliseconds.
+-   `getPageTimeout`  config option to set maximum navigation time in milliseconds.
 -   `waitForTimeout`: (optional) default wait\* timeout in ms. Default: 1000.
 -   `windowSize`: (optional) default window size.
 Set a dimension like `640x480`.
 -   `userAgent`: (optional) user-agent string.
--   `manualStart`: (optional, default: false) - do not start browser before a test, start it manually inside a helper with `this.helpers["Puppeteer"]._startBrowser()`.
+-   `manualStart`:  - do not start browser before a test, start it manually inside a helper with `this.helpers["Puppeteer"]._startBrowser()`.
 -   `chrome`: (optional) pass additional [Puppeteer run options][3].

 #### Example #1: Wait for 0 network connections.